-- context what did you want to do and why? - the problem paste the error message (all of it), and provide the steps necessary to reproduce it. - technical details what version of DataLad are you using, what version of git-annex, and which git-annex repository type, what is your operating system and if applicable Python version? datalad wtf is your friend to find all of this information.
+- the problem paste the error message (all of it), and provide the steps necessary to reproduce it. - technical details what version of DataLad are you using, what version of git-annex, and which git-annex repository type, what is your operating system and if applicable Python version? datalad wtf is your friend to find all of this information.

-The "submit a question link" on DataLad's GitHub page258 page prefills a neurostars form with a template for a question for a good starting point if you want to have more guidance or encounter writer's block.
+The "submit a question link" on DataLad's GitHub page page prefills a neurostars form with a template for a question for a good starting point if you want to have more guidance or encounter writer's block.